MokshC/Resolve-Scripts/README.md

 ## [Recap Assist](https://github.com/MokshC/Resolve-Scripts/blob/main/Color/Recap_Assist_v1_2.py)
 ### Description
-Grabs stills for a recaps using a recap timeline and a search timeline.
+Grabs stills for a recaps using a recap timeline and a search timeline. **Linux Only**

 ### Steps
 1. Open every project you would like to search for recap shots in read only then open the project with the recap you are tracing to.